 What is SSH in Ubuntu?

-An SSH (secure shell) is a protocol that will let you connect to remote hosts’ command-line interface securely.
+An SSH (secure shell) is a protocol that lets you securely connect to remote hosts’ command-line interface.
 Since it is encrypted, no one can read the data between the SSH server and the ssh clients.
 The default port that is used by the SSH is 22.

 Is SSH enabled by default on Ubuntu?